testcontainers/testcontainers-go/docs/features/wait/tls.md

 [tls.Config](https://pkg.go.dev/crypto/tls#Config), alongside how to copy a test certificate pair into a container image using a `Dockerfile`.

-It that copying certificate pairs into an images is only an example which might be useful for testing with testcontainers-go and should not be done with production images.
+It should be noted that copying certificate pairs into an images is only an example which might be useful for testing with testcontainers-go and should not be done with production images as that could expose your certificates if your images become public.

 <!--codeinclude-->
 [Wait for certificate](../../../wait/tls_test.go) inside_block:waitForTLSCert